The Streets at SouthGlenn: Demolition and redevelopment

 The majority of the former mall structure between Macy's and Sears was removed.
 The mall's concrete building pad was removed, crushed, and piled for reuse.
 The redeveloped Streets at SouthGlenn sports a variety of entertainment and shopping, along with space for business and residential uses.

 The new junior anchors as of 2012 are: Macy's Home Store, Staples, Dick's Sporting Goods, and Best Buy.
 Other anchors include Macy's, and a Hollywood Theaters (currently operated by Regal) location with 14 screens, and a Whole Foods Market.
 One of the largest spaces in the redevelopment was slated to be occupied by Barnes & Noble, but in 2012 an Old Navy store opened in this location.
+As of 2026, Macy's Home Store, Staples, Dick's Sporting Goods, and Best Buy have all been closed.

 On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.

 On January 5, 2022, it was announced that Macy's would be closing as part of a plan to close 7 stores nationwide.
 It is the last store from the original mall.